 Six teams are already qualified for this season's European Championship Finals.
 While all second and third placed participants of the groupstage still have to win their previous announced relegation match, all group winners can book a trip to Kiev right now!

-Three of these teams are former champions of the Intel Extreme Masters, namely ESC ICY BOX (under the flag of PGS Gaming in season one), fnaticRC (in season three) and the reigning champion Natus Vincere.
+Three of these teams are former champions of the Intel Extreme Masters, namely AGAiN (under the flag of PGS Gaming in season one), fnaticRC (in season three) and the reigning champion Natus Vincere.
 Sweden continues to dominate the European starting field and is sending three teams to Kiev.
 Besides fnatic there will be good old SK Gaming as well as the five youngsters from Lions eSportKlubb.

 What's in the pot at European Championship Finals?